Zn2FePO424H2O/flux-verify-std/README.md

   - bit mask:
   - bit shift:
   - char cast magic: s.read_u64() must between 0x3030_3030_3030_3030 and 0x3939_3939_3939_3939
-  - complex: I don't know why or too complex and case by case
+  - unknown: I don't know why
   - condition matching: Flux worry about condition that not in this brunch
   - logic constrain: error impossibile because the logic of the program
   - loop: for i in a..b a <= i < b